A uniquely Irish baby gift

-A piece of grey tint acrylic is laser cut and engraved with the chosen design.
+A piece of grey tint acrylic is laser cut and engraved with the baby’s name.
 It is fixed to a beautiful hand-cut piece of natural slate and is fixed at the back with a rope for hanging.

 Ogham is an Early Medieval 25-letter alphabet supposedly inspired by Ogma, god of eloquence.
 Also written as ogam or ogum, it is pronounced “AHG-m” or “OH-ehm.”
 It was used primarily to write the Old Irish language and was carved and read from bottom to top.